Countly/countly-sdk-android/README.md

 There are also other Countly SDK repositories (both official and community supported) on [Countly resources](http://resources.count.ly/v1.0/docs/downloading-sdks).

 ## How can I help you with your efforts?
 Glad you asked.
-We need ideas, feedbacks and constructive comments.
-All your suggestions will be taken care with upmost importance.
+We need ideas, feedback and constructive comments.
+All your suggestions will be taken care with utmost importance.
 We are on [Twitter](http://twitter.com/gocountly) and [Facebook](http://www.facebook.com/Countly) if you would like to keep up with our fast progress!

 ## Badges